CloseToZero/cl-tiger/README.md

 # Support platforms

-Right now, only supports x86-64 architecture on Windows platform, in the future, we should also Linux and Mac platforms (only x86-64 architecture).
+Right now, we only support x86-64 architecture on Windows platform, in the future, we should also support Linux and Mac platforms (only x86-64 architecture).

 Things need to be fixed/done to support Linux and Mac platforms: